x

 BACKGROUND

 Heating and cooling systems are responsible for around half of all the energy consumed in the EU and represent the largest energy end use, ahead of transport and electricity.
 The supply of heating and cooling for urban areas varies markedly from one country to another and from city to city.
-Oil and natural gas boilers account for around 70% of all heating consumption (3 500 TWh/yr), requiring a high consumption of natural resources and having a great impact on the environment.
+Oil and natural gas boilers still account for a large share of all heating consumption, requiring a high consumption of natural resources and having a great impact on the environment.
 Reliance on boilers also increases Europe’s dependency on imported energy.

 OBJECTIVES

-LIFE4HeatRecovery aims to demonstrate a new generation of highly efficient district heating networks.
-By means of reversible heat pumps used either for heat recovery or heat utilisation, the project’s networks will recover urban waste heat sources available at low temperature, i.e. lower than 40°C, and in district heating networks operated at conventional temperature (third generation, working around 70 to 90°C) or at low temperature (fifth generation, at 10 to 25°C).
+LIFE4HeatRecovery aimed to demonstrate a new generation of highly efficient district heating networks.
+By means of reversible heat pumps used either for heat recovery or heat utilisation, the district heating networks involved in the project recovered urban waste heat sources available at low temperature, i.e., lower than 40°C. This included both district heating networks operated at conventional temperature (third generation, working at around 70°C to 90°C) and at low temperature (fifth generation, at 10 to 25°C).

-• Demonstrate the opportunity for and effectiveness of waste heat recovery from multiple urban sources;
+• demonstrate the opportunity for and effectiveness of low-temperature waste heat recovery from multiple urban sources, through prefabricated substations based on skid-mounted heat pumps;

-• Demonstrate management strategies for district heating networks that can prioritise the harvesting of waste energy sources over fossil fuels use and negotiate with the electricity grid the best prices from a utility and customer perspective for the electricity used by the heat pumps;
+• demonstrate management strategies for district heating networks that can prioritise the harvesting of waste energy sources over fossil fuels use;

-• Demonstrate trading schemes (business models) that would allow utility companies to manage thermal energy fed by or purchased from different customers; and
+• demonstrate trading schemes (business models) that would allow utility companies to manage thermal energy fed by or purchased from different customers;

 Reference: LIFE17 CCM/IT/000085